chenhcs/scResolve/README.md

 [slides.section2.covariates]
 section = 2
 ````
-There are several important parameters you need to consider.
+There are several important parameters to be considered.

 **Super-resolution model**
-    1. Backtrack
-    We noticed that if number of metagenes is lower than number of the cell types, the model confuses and super-resolution might be inaccurate.
-    Therefore, you might need to use recent session that satisfies the minimum number of metagene threshold.
-    You can control this in toml setting file.
-    - ``backtrack``: true if you want to use backtrack.
+    1. ``backtrack``: this is used for model selection.
+Set to `true` if you want to backtrack to select a model checkpoint with at least a minimum number of metagenes set by `min_num_metagenes`.
-    - ``min_num_metagenes``: Minimum number of metagenes.
-Ignored if backtrack == false
+    2. ``min_num_metagenes``: minimum number of metagenes.
+Ignored if backtrack is `false`.
-    2. ``scale_factor``
-    This parameter controls mataching gene expression matrix with image.
-We recommend using default value, which is 10
-    Other parameters detail can be found in this [link](https://github.com/ludvb/xfuse#configuring-and-starting-the-run)
+    Detailed explanations for other parameters can be found [here](https://github.com/ludvb/xfuse#configuring-and-starting-the-run).

 **Segment model**
-    - bg_th: Determines which pixels will be treated as background.
+    1. `bg_th`: determines which pixels will be treated as background.
-    - ws_otsu_classes: Decides how large the detected nuclei by Watershed will be.We recommend using a value of 3 or 4.
+    2. `ws_otsu_classes`: decides how large the detected nuclei by watershed will be.
+We recommend using a value of 3 or 4.

 # Running scResolve on your Visium data
-Before you run your Visium data, please read the configuration!!!

 To run with Visium data, you need to provide paths of below files:
 ``bc-matrix``: bc-matrix provided by Visium platform(e.g filtered_feature_bc_matrix.h5).
 ``image``: H&E image.
 We recommend using high resolution image.